brave/qa-resources/wikitemplate.md

 - [ ] Test that tab pages can be muted
 - [ ] Test that tabs can be cloned

+## Downloads

+- [ ] Test downloading a file works and that all actions on the download item works

+## Fullscreen

+- [ ] Test that entering full screen window works View -> Toggle Full Screen.
+And exit back (Not Esc)
+- [ ] Test that entering HTML5 full screen works.
+And Esc to go back. (youtube.com)

 ## Zoom

 - [ ] Test zoom in / out shortcut works